SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 4. Provide a screenshot of the summary report from JMeter.

-5. Run the following command:
+5. Stop one of the web servers with the following command:

   ```bash
   $ docker stop s1